 Sometimes your most loyal influencers are your customers or employees who know everything about your brand.
 They may post pictures of them using your products or start a discussion on topics related to your niche.

-5. Offer free samples of your products to influencers for review
+5. Offer free product samples to influencers for review

 6. Send influencers products to use in a contest or giveaway